How to Calculate Cash on Cash Return?

 If you remember nothing else, tattoo these points on your investing brain.

-Cash‑on‑Cash Is King.
+Cash-on-Cash Is King.
 It measures real money in your pocket.
-You need to know how to calculate cash on cash return if you’re going t be investing in multifamily.
+If you’re investing in multifamily, you need to know how to calculate cash on cash return.

 Use Real Numbers.
 Verify income, expenses, and debt terms.

 Aim for 8 % or Higher.
-Anything less deserves a crystal‑clear upside plan.
+Anything less needs a crystal-clear upside plan.

 Protect Liquidity.
 Keep reserves so surprises don’t kill returns.